-- 3. The 2024/25 school funding policy pack reflects mandatory updates as well as minor housekeeping changes to the existing policies from the 2023/24 financial year.
-The final versions of the policies are included in Appendix A.

-- 4. Following the release of the DfE Schools operational guide: 2024 to 2025 GOV.UK (www.gov.uk) in October 2023, important changes reflected in the local Isle of Wight 2024/25 School Funding Policy Pack in relation to:
+- 3. The 2025/26 school funding policy pack reflects mandatory updates as well as minor housekeeping changes to the existing policies from the 2024/25 financial year.
+The final versions of the policies are included in Appendix A. - 4.
+Following the release of the DfE Schools operational guide: 2025 to 2026 in December 2024, important changes are reflected in the local Isle of Wight 2025/26 School Funding Policy Pack in relation to: - Growth Fund - Falling Rolls Fund

-- Split Sites

-- Growth Fund

-- Falling Rolls Fund